Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Evaluation

 \subsection{Setup and Methodology}

 \textbf{Implementation.} We implement Dimmer for Contiki-NG, based on LWB's 2019 reimplementation~\cite{Mager2019}.
 Dimmer is hardware agnostic; we use the TelosB platform (4~MHz 16-bit CPU, 10 KB of RAM, 48~KB of firmware storage, CC2420 radio for IEEE~802.15.4) throughout this evaluation.
-Dimmer and its training environment are open-source (see footnote in \S\ref{sec:introduction}).
+Dimmer and its training environment are open-source (see \S\ref{sec:introduction}).

 \textbf{Testbeds.} We evaluate Dimmer on two testbeds: (1) Our 18-device, 3-hop deployment, see Fig.~\ref{fig:testbed_map}.
 Located in offices and lab rooms, it shares the spectrum with WiFi and many Bluetooth PANs (from cellphones, headphones, etc.), all outside of our control, and create interference during work hours.
-We further use two additional TelosB as jammers, and inject IEEE 802.15.4 interference using Jamlab~\cite{Boano2011-Jamlab}, in a controlled manner.
+We further use two additional TelosB as jammers, and inject controlled IEEE 802.15.4 interference using Jamlab~\cite{Boano2011-Jamlab}.
 The central-coordinator's reception is (moderately) perturbed by the nearest jammer. \\ (2) In \S\ref{sec:eval:graz}, we evaluate Dimmer on the public testbed D-Cube, featuring 48 TelosB motes and controlled WiFi interference~\cite{Schuss2017-DCube}.
 Interferer locations and topology are unknown to us, coordinator is device ID 202.

-\textbf{Baseline.} As no adaptive protocols are publicly available for comparison, we implement and evaluate a PI controller as baseline.
+\textbf{Baselines.} To evaluate the effectiveness of deep RL, we implement and tune a PI controller as adaptive baseline.
 PIDs are among the most common solutions for closed-loop systems~\cite{Ang2005-PID-tuning}, and make for a good comparison for traditional vs RL methods.
 We set $K_P=1$ and $K_I= 0.25$.
-Further, we add additional rules to avoid rapid parameter decrease, that causes decreased reliability during tuning.
 We tune the baseline PI controller through experiments on the deployment, to maximize reliability first, and minimize energy consumption if reliability is at 100\%.

+We evaluate against Crystal in \S\ref{sec:eval:graz}, a dependable ST protocol for aperiodic collection~\cite{Istomin2018-Crystal2}.
+Crystal uses channel-hopping, acknowledgements, and noise detection to achieve high performance in the presence of strong interference (see \S\ref{sec:related_work}).
+We use the parameters provided by the designers for the EWSN 2019 dependability competition~\cite{Trobinger2019-Crystal-comp}, i.e., the exact scenario evaluated here.
+While comparing against Crystal, we activate channel-hopping and packet acknowledgements (a message is sent again if no ACK is received) in Dimmer.